Data InsightsCoal power has effectively died in the United Kingdom

 As shown in the chart, in the late 1980s, around two-thirds of the UK’s electricity came from coal.
 By the time I was born in the 1990s, this had dropped to just over half.

 The use of coal has plummeted in my lifetime.
-It now makes up less than 2% of the UK’s electricity.
+It now makes up around 0.1% of the UK’s electricity.